Stuycs-K/final-project-10-ahmeds-haquer/WORKLOG.md

 ## 5/31/23
 Fixed merge conflicts, fixed the transfer method in the Tube class along with fill and empty.
 Fixed a few bugs to allow for the screen to display.
 Was absent today so did all of the work in one sitting.

+## 6/1/23
+I debugged transfer because there was a bug again because sometimes it transferred when it didn't have to.
+I added a VICTORY mode that resets the game.
+Also fixed the random  tube generator Played through the game one time and it worked.
 ## Ramisa Haque

 ### 5/22/23